 Consider what kind of care you may need in the year ahead.
 For example, if you’re having a baby or have a procedure planned, you may want more coverage.
-If you have a chronic condition, such as diabetes, that requires doctor visits and prescription drugs, and whether you could benefit from a plan with low deductibles and copayments.
+If you have a chronic condition, such as diabetes, that requires multiple doctor visits and prescription drugs, you could benefit from a plan with low deductibles and copayments.

 Add up the costs.
 It’s easy to compare monthly premiums, but there are other expenses, including deductibles (the amount you pay out-of-pocket for covered care before your plan begins to pay), copays (what you’re required to pay at the time you receive care) and coinsurance (the percentage of your medical costs that you pay once you hit your deductible).
 Be sure to check whether your deductible applies to preventive health and wellness services.